-PERSONAL AND BUSINESS FINANCE FULL YEAR 1 CREDIT 5 periods/week
+PERSONAL AND BUSINESS FINANCE

 Prerequisite Requirements: JUNIORS AND SENIORS ONLY/ Teacher Recommendation

 This course is designed for juniors and seniors that are interested in enhancing or learning skills for personal finance.
 Emphasis is placed on the mathematics needed for checking accounts, credit cards, federal and state taxes, budgeting, loans, mortgages, stocks and bonds, and large money purchases.
 Problem solving is included throughout the course.